aliciademorauk/BlogPost-WebApp/README.md

 ## Roadmap

 - [ ] Implement Devise invitable to allow users by invitation only to collaborate on the blog
-- [ ] Implement 'Forgot your password?'
-(Devise mailer); user currently has to reseed the app with a different email and redeploy the application if in production
+- [ ] Implement 'Forgot your password?' (user has to reseed the app with a different email and redeploy the application if in production)
 - [X] Use OpenAI's Chat Completions API for user to leverage text generation model to get help writing blog post

 <p align="right">(<a href="#readme-top">back to top</a>)</p>